 All of these attributes (and more) combine to infuse his films with a distinct, unexplainable layer of “cool,” giving him a singular voice and lending his films an easily-recognizable look and feel.
 Ritchie brings all of this to bear in The Man From U.N.C.L.E., his film adaptation of the classic ‘60s spy TV series of the same name.
 After languishing in development hell since the early ‘90s, the powers that be have finally found the perfect director and stars for it, resulting in a surprising movie worth more than a single viewing.

-The Man From U.N.C.L.E. is an ultimate combination of Ritchie’s love for ‘60s-sounding, staccato-flute-driven score music (like those found in Lock, Stock, and Two Smoking Barrels and Snatch, emulated perfectly here by composer Daniel Pemberton), his own particular brand of multi-plot juggling, and the kind of slapdash, rambunctious-schoolboy vibe of Steven Soderbergh’s Ocean’s Twelve.
+The Man From U.N.C.L.E. is an ultimate combination of Ritchie’s love for ‘60s-sounding, staccato-flute-driven score music (like the kind found in Lock, Stock, and Two Smoking Barrels and Snatch, emulated perfectly here by composer Daniel Pemberton), his own particular brand of multi-plot juggling, and the kind of slapdash, rambunctious-schoolboy vibe of Steven Soderbergh’s Ocean’s Twelve.
 Slam it all into a period piece set in the 1960s after the Cuban Missile Crisis, at the height of the Cold War when tensions between Russia and the US were at their worst, and you’ll find Guy Ritchie right at home and thriving.

 Embodying the spirit of ‘60s-era spies is WWII-veteran-turned-CIA-agent Napoleon Solo (Henry Cavill), a smooth-talking, well-put-together man who could, to quote David Spade from Tommy Boy, “sell a ketchup popsicle to a woman in white gloves.”
 Soon after being given 15 years for war profiteering, Solo is discovered by the CIA to have a knack for getting his hands on anything he wants, be it goods or women; they dispense with the prison sentence and put his ability to clandestine use for the US government.
 Cavill plays Solo as if he’s carrying around an invisible, impermeable shield which prevents anyone from disturbing his calm, and it’s easily one of the most enjoyable performances you’ll see all year.